gcoen/Functional-spreadsheet-CLI-REPL/README.md

 And what about a CLI?
 It's again a REPL.
 Plus a scripting language like Bash.

+The REPL is the engine of a universal machine.

 So, why not generalize: use a language like Python as the CLI language.
 Or Lisp (or Scheme, or ...).
 Convert the CLI commands in functions of the language.
 This should be easy.
 Et voilá!

 The occasional user of the CLI will not even notice he is using a complete programming language.
 And the programmer has a complete and unified environment.
 Also can use the CLI commands as functions in his programs.